niallang/Nial-Array-Language/ndocs/LanguageDefinition.md

 In the **case-expression**, the selection is made by evaluating the simple-expression following the *case* and comparing it to the constants preceding the colons.
+The vertical bar (|) in a label indicates that both constants to either side of the vertical bar should be compared.
 If the value matches a constant, the expression-sequence following the corresponding colon is returned as the result of the case-expression.
 If the value does not match one of the constants, the result returned by the case-expression is the